Gopal-Sable/JS-drills-Gopal-sable/README.md

 - arrays drill.
 - objects drill.
+- closures drill.

 # Incomplete
-- arrays drill last question
-- closures drill
-- objects drill 2 questions remainig.
+- no for now